Join the CSEAS Donor Family

 Since 1963, the Center for Southeast Asian Studies (CSEAS) at NIU has focused on Southeast Asia through academic programs, faculty research, and outreach initiatives.
 As a result:

-- NIU is a leader in the teaching of Southeast Asian languages, offering five of the seven major languages and pioneering online language teaching through SEAsite
+- NIU is a leader in the teaching of Southeast Asian languages, offering five of the region's seven major languages and pioneering online language teaching through SEAsite.

 - Our rich Southeast Asia library resources draw students and scholars from around the world.

 With your support, we hope to build on these successes.
 Won't you join us?
 To make a gift online to CSEAS, go to the How to Give page on the NIU Foundation website and where indicated specify "Center for Southeast Asian Studies."
-For specific Southeast Asia endowments at NIU, see list below.
+For specific Southeast Asia endowments at NIU, specify the fund, followed by CSEAS.

 - Donn V. Hart Memorial Fund (CU97360): Supports print and non-print material acquisitions for the Donn V. Hart Southeast Asia Collection at Founders Memorial Library

-You may also make a gift by check (specify the to which you wish to contribute in the memo line).
-If your current employer matches your charitable donations, please take a moment to also fill out that form and double your contribution.
-For more information about making these or other gifts to CSEAS, call the Center at 815-753-1771 or email email@example.com.
+If your employer matches your charitable donations, please take a moment to also fill out that form and double your contribution.
+For more information about making these or other gifts to CSEAS, contact us at firstname.lastname@example.org or call 815-753-1771.
 We appreciate gifts of any size and thank you for your support.